 There are buses (6 Euro for an all-day ticket) and reasonable priced taxis running along the coast road.
 The tourist information office has printed suggested routes.

 Hop on Hop off bus: Open bus with two decks, drives you around the most beautiful and historical points of the Town of Funchal.
 The route lasts one hour and fifteen minutes in Funchal.
 Recorded information is available in Portuguese, English, German, French, Italian and Spanish.
 The ticket for this route is valid for a whole day allowing you to get on and off the bus whenever you wish.
 Most buses run a 20 to 30-minute schedule (yellow line), the blue line which runs to Camara de Lobos (a small fishing village of the past) runs less frequently.
 Be sure to flag these buses down when you want to hop on again!

 Both buses stop at the cable car station (Teleferico), which provides a rather nice trip up the mountain.
-15 Euro round trip.
+16 Euro round trip and 11 Euro one way.
 Or go down with the Monte Toboggan.
 Still in use today, they attract thousands of tourists every year who want to make this exciting experience of sliding at high speed on narrow, winding streets down to Funchal.
 These two-seater wicker sledges glide on wooden runners, pushed and steered by two men traditionally dressed in white cotton clothes and a straw hat, using their rubber-soled boots as brakes.
 About 20 Euro pp.

 Hiring a car is a good option as they are inexpensive and it is a relatively easy island to navigate.
 As you drive up the hills, the weather can change rapidly, with mist and rain reducing visibility and there are also, some narrow cliff top roads to cope with, which can be slow-going if you are stuck behind a tour bus, so allow yourself enough time, also to give you the freedom to stop at the many viewpoints and interesting villages.